 by Simon de Burton

-You will not find the majority of the items available through Page and Cooper for sale on the high street or advertised in the national press, largely because they are niche products made by small, independent companies using traditional skills - companies that are more interested in creativity and heritage than in promoting their achievements.
+You will not find the majority of the watches available through Page and Cooper for sale on the high street or advertised in the national press, largely because they are niche products made by small, independent companies using traditional skills - companies that are more interested in creativity and heritage than in promoting their achievements.

-All watches offered by Page and Cooper come from ateliers which have been personally visited by Jonathan and invariably, have fascinating, little known stories behind them.
+All watches offered by Page and Cooper come from ateliers which have been personally visited by us and invariably, have fascinating, little known stories behind them.
 They offer buyers an opportunity to indulge their horological passion on a relatively affordable scale - something at the very heart of Page and Cooper's remit.

 So, if your definition of luxury extends to objects which are made with integrity, craftsmanship, style and a sense of history, there's a good chance we'll have something you'll like.
 And even if we don't, we can probably find it.